grahamgoff/DAGassist/README.md

 See the [Quick
 Tour](https://grahamgoff.github.io/DAGassist/articles/quick-tour.html)
-vignette for a 10 minute start-to-finish guide on how to use `DAGassist` to identify causal roles, create reports, and check robustness.
+vignette for a 10 minute start-to-finish guide on how to use `DAGassist` to identify causal roles, create reports, and interpret the results.

 See the [Making
 Reports](https://grahamgoff.github.io/DAGassist/articles/making-reports.html)